Kennesaw State University Opens “Game-Changing” Science Lab Building

 Ribbon Cutting Marks a Huge Step in Growing the University’s Research Programs

-Kennesaw, GA (October 25, 2012) – In the newly constructed atrium, Kennesaw State University’s College of Science and Mathematics officially opened its $21 million science lab addition on Thursday, Oct.
+Kennesaw, GA (October 25, 2012) – In the atrium of a new life sciences construction project, Kennesaw State University‘s College of Science and Mathematics officially opened its $21 million science lab addition on Thursday, Oct.
 25, giving its students access to top-notch classrooms, equipment, and programs.

 “Today you can see the excitement for what this building represents for the college and for KSU,” said Dan Papp, President of Kennesaw State University during the ribbon cutting.
 “This building will in fact catapult KSU, Cobb County and North Georgia to the forefront.”

 The 73,000 SF, five-story facility offers six teaching labs, 17 research labs, and a light-filled atrium for gatherings of students and faculty.
 In the past, a lack of space in the University’s existing Science Building severely limited the number of specialized courses that could be offered.
 The problem was particularly acute in classes that prepare students for careers in the pharmaceutical and biomedical fields.